How to Obtain Legal Guardianship

 If you do not specify a legal guardian in your Will, and the minor’s other parent is either dead,unable, or unwilling to take care of your child, the state court will appoint a guardian for your child.
 The best interests of your child govern whom the judge names for this role.
 Typically, a close relative or older sibling receives guardianship in these situations.

 Parents should also take note that if they each name a different person as guardian, and both parents die, the minor child could be cast into the middle of an unpleasant legal dispute or court battle.

 Consult a lawyer about guardianship

 The task of naming or obtaining legal guardianship involves a great deal of paperwork.
 Some people looking to assign or obtain guardianship can reduce stress by hiring a lawyer to handle this process on their behalf.

 For assistance with your legal guardianship, contact LegalShield at (800) 654-7757.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal advice.
 Please contact an attorney for legal advice or assistance.
 If you are a LegalShield Member, you should contact your Provider Law Firm.

-Start Your Legalshield Plan and Speak with an Attorney About Guardianship.
+Start Your Legalshield Plan and Speak with a Lawyer About Guardianship.